 - Organic foods were as likely to contain heavy metals as conventional foods.

-While those results are worrisome, parents who have been feeding these foods to their children don’t need to panic, says James Dickerson, Ph.D., chief scientific officer at Consumer Reports.
-He notes that consuming these foods doesn’t guarantee that a child will develop health problems, but that it may simply increase that risk.
-And whether problems develop depends on a host of factors, including genetics and exposure to other sources of heavy metals, such as from lead paint or contaminated water.
+While these results are scary, parents who have been feeding these foods to their children don’t need to panic, says James Dickerson, Ph.D., chief scientific officer at Consumer Reports.
+He notes that eating these foods doesn’t guarantee that a child will develop health problems, but that it may simply increase that risk.
+And whether problems develop depends on many factors, like genetics and exposure to other sources of heavy metals, such as from lead paint or contaminated water.

-Consumer Reports' testing did have some encouraging findings for parents: It showed that 16 of the products had less concerning levels of the heavy metals, suggesting that all baby food manufacturers should be able to achieve similar results.
+There are some encouraging findings for parents: the report showed that 16 of the products had fewer levels of the heavy metals, meaning that all baby food manufacturers should be able to achieve similar results.

 Consumer Reports has a list of suggestions for What Parents Can Do.

-Lactation Lab's Dr. Canale recommends breastfeeding mothers limit their intake of foods that have been shown to be susceptible to contamination by heavy metals, such as rice products.
+Lactation Lab's Dr. Canale recommends breastfeeding moms eat fewer foods that can be contaminated by heavy metals, like rice products.